AnyChart/docs.anychart.com/Basic_Charts_Types/Radar_Chart.md

     });
 ```

-Sample radar chart with tuned background:
+Here is a Radar chart with tuned background:

 {sample}BCT\_RadarChart\_04{sample}

 ## Axes

-In AnyChart axis is an object that allows you to configure chart grid, axis line along with tick marks and labels, axis scale and settings and many more.
-All axis features are described in [Axes tutorial](../Axes_and_Grids/Axis_Basics).
+In AnyChart axis is an object that allows you to configure chart grid, axis line along with tick marks and labels, axis scale and settings and else.
+All axis features are described in [Axes Basics](../Axes_and_Grids/Axis_Basics) tutorial.

 ### Stroke